Lieutenant Governor Tim Griffin was elected on November 4, 2014.

 From 2011-2015, Griffin served as the 24th representative of Arkansas’s Second Congressional District.
 In the 112th Congress, he served as a member of the House Armed Services Committee, the House Committee on Foreign Affairs, the House Committee on Ethics and the House Committee on the Judiciary.
 He also served as an Assistant Whip for the Majority.
 For the 113th Congress, he was a member of the House Committee on Ways and Means while also serving as a Deputy Whip for the Majority.
 In Congress, he advocated for lower taxes and reducing the national debt.
 Griffin opposed Obamacare and had 100% NRA and Right to Life ratings.

-Griffin has served in the U.S. Army Reserve for 20 years, was deployed to Iraq with the 101st Airborne Division (Air Assault) and holds the rank of Lieutenant Colonel.
+Griffin has served in the U.S. Army Reserve for over 20 years, was deployed to Iraq with the 101st Airborne Division (Air Assault) and holds the rank of Lieutenant Colonel.
 Lieutenant Colonel Griffin is currently pursuing a Master’s Degree in Strategic Studies from the U.S. Army War College, Carlisle Barracks, Pennsylvania.
 He also served as U.S. Attorney for the Eastern District of Arkansas and Special Assistant to the President and Deputy Director of Political Affairs for President George W. Bush.